lintool/wikiclean/README.md

 * `withTitle` to specify whether to prepend the article title in the plain text.
 * `withFooter` to specify whether to keep the sections "See also", "Reference", "Further reading", and "External links".

-By default, both options are set to false, so the above builder is equivalent to:
+By default, both options are set to false.

+Also, use `withLangauge` to set the language.
+Currently, only two are supported:

+* `WikiLanguage.EN`: English (default)
+* `WikiLanguage.DE`: German

+Contributions for providing additional language support welcome!

+Putting everything together, the default builder is equivalent to:

 ```
 WikiClean cleaner =
     new WikiCleanBuilder()
+        .withLanguage(WikiLanguage.EN)
         .withTitle(false)
         .withFooter(false).build();
 String content = cleaner.clean(raw);